 Example 2: Queen’s Side Castle (aka Long Castle)

 Why do we want to castle?
-It puts the king to safety (in most cases) and connect the rooks saving some tempos.
+It puts the king to safety (in most cases) and connects the rooks saving some tempos.

 Tip: If you play official over the board chess it is strongly recommended to first take your King and put it on the square it’s going to end up after castling and only then place the rook.
 Otherwise, if you touch the rook first your opponent may claim the touch move and make you move the rook instead of castling.
 Always castle the right way to avoid such problems!